 The mixing of a casting slip is very important, and it should not be shortened to speed up the process.
 With our Hot Clay range of Powdered Casting Slips sold in buckets we are using very small volumes of powdered clay therefore we can confidently suggest the mixing with a normal domestic drill.
 However, we do advise that quality drills should be used but not used continuously as the motor will get hot and the appliance will fail.
 We advise resting the drill to cool between bursts.

-After mixing, the next stage is to sieve your slip through a 100-mesh sieve, this way there are no lumps that will be cast into your mould, ensuring you have a smooth cast.
+After mixing, the next stage is to sieve your slip through a 100-mesh sieve, this way, no lumps will be cast into your mould, ensuring you have a smooth cast.

 If you wish to make larger quantities of slip using the Hot Clay Powdered Casting Slip, then we advocate the use of proper mixers such as the Gladstone G80 Glaze Mixer.